• The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 A legal addendum does not infringe on the tenants rights or violate tenancy laws and law abiding tenants won't have an issue signing a professional addendum.
 Any applicant refusing to sign raises a huge red flag.

 This package also includes a landlords Notice of Entry Form, which must be served on a tenant when the landlord wants to enter the inside of the property.
 The RTB does not provide a form for landlord entry.
 The package price is $90.00, is subscription based, and will be renewable for a fee, on an annual basis, for updates to changing tenancy laws.
-There is no automatic renewal.
+There is no automatic subscription renewal.
 Please remember to always print a paper version of each tenancy for your files.

 • Shared Accommodation Agreement